groc-prog/pyneo4j-ogm/README.md

 #### Model.find_one() <a name="model-find-one"></a>

 The `find_one()` method can be used to find a single node or relationship in the graph.
 If multiple results are matched, the first one is returned.
-This method returns a single instance of the model or `None` if no results were found.
+This method returns a single instance/dictionary or `None` if no results were found.

 ##### Filters <a name="model-find-one-filters"></a>